 Market Risk.
 The market values of the Fund's investments, and therefore the value of the Fund's shares, will go up and down, sometimes rapidly or unpredictably.
 Market risk may affect a single issuer, industry or section of the economy, or it may affect the market as a whole.
-The value of the Fund's investments may go up or down due to general market conditions which are not specifically related to the particular issuer, such as real or perceived adverse economic conditions, changes in the general outlook for revenues or corporate earnings, changes in interest or currency rates, regional or global instability, natural or environmental disasters, widespread disease or other public health issues, war, acts of terrorism or adverse investor sentiment generally.
 Individual stock prices tend to go up and down more dramatically than those of certain other types of investments, such as bonds.
 During a general downturn in the financial markets, multiple asset classes may decline in value.
 When markets perform well, there can be no assurance that specific investments held by the Fund will rise in value.